lagom/lagom/docs/manual/java/guide/broker/MessageBrokerApi.md

 @[content](code/docs/javadsl/mb/BlogPostEvent.java)

 The `@JsonTypeInfo` annotation describes how the type of the event will be serialised.
-In this case, it's saying each event type will be identified by it's name, and that name will go into a property called `type`.
+In this case, it's saying each event type will be identified by its name, and that name will go into a property called `type`.
 The `@JsonTypeName` on each event subclass says what the name of that event should be.
 And the `@JsonSubTypes` annotation is used to tell Jackson what the possible sub types of the event are, so that it knows where to look when deserializing.

 The resulting JSON for the `BlogPostCreated` event will look like this: